If you are thinking about getting a brand spanking new shed for your garden you might be wondering whether it is worthwhile to insulate a shed.

 Complete the same process for the roof.

 Insulating your floor isn’t going to be easy if your shed is already assembled – normally the insulation sits between the floor joists.
+This is why we usually recommend that it’s done as the building is being assembled if you fancy it.

 However, investing in a decent underlay and laminate (should your frame size allow) will give you adequate insulation.